timkuijsten/rpass/README.md

 ## Strong password generator for humans

 Features:
+* Short to type, ideal for use on mobile devices or the command line
+* No shift or alternate keyboard needed when typing
 * Both visually and phonetically unambiguous
-* No shift or alternate keyboard needed when typing
 * Blanks can be inserted at arbitrary places to enhance visual representation

 ## Requirements

 Build requirements:
-* A C89 compiler
+* C89 compiler

 Run-time requirements:
-* Any POSIX-compliant system that supports [arc4random_uniform(3)].
-I.e. OpenBSD
+* POSIX-compliant system
-  or macOS.
+* support for [arc4random_uniform(3)] (i.e. OpenBSD, FreeBSD, macOS)

 ## Install on OpenBSD
 ```sh